These air fryer cauliflower wings are crunchy on the outside and tender on the inside. They are coated with teriyaki sauce for a tasty bite.

 - Plant-based milk – I used soy milk

-- Teriyaki sauce - This one by House of Tsang is my favourite but any brand with a thick consistency can work.
+- Teriyaki sauce – House of Tsang is my favorite but any brand with a thick consistency can work.
+Try this Korean BBQ Sauce for a twist.

 - Chili or cayenne pepper (optional)